Ocado Group plc – Annual report – 3 December 2023

 Revenue recognition

-For each performance obligation and its allocated transaction price, revenue is recognised from the point at which the customer starts to benefit from the services, and over the period the services are provided.
 The nature of the services provided, that is the ability to fulfil online grocery orders, represents equal value to the customer every day that the service is provided.
 This uniformity of value to the customer over time has led the Group to decide that the most appropriate way of measuring the satisfaction of obligations is by using a straight-line, time-elapsed basis.
-IFRS 15 defines this as an “output method” which recognises revenue by reference to the value to the customer.
+IFRS 15 defines this as an “output method”, which recognises revenue by reference to the value to the customer.

 Contract modifications

 The Group’s contracts may be amended for changes to specifications and requirements.
 Contract modifications exist when the amendment creates new, or changes existing, enforceable rights and obligations.
-The effect of a contract modification on the transaction price and the Group’s measure
+The effect of a contract modification on the transaction price and the Group’s measure of progress for the performance obligation to which it relates is recognised as an adjustment to revenue in one of the following ways:

 a.
-Prospectively as an additional separate contract;
+Prospectively as an additional separate contract.

 b.
-Prospectively as a termination of the existing contract and creation of a new contract;
+Prospectively as a termination of the existing contract and creation of a new contract.

 d.
 As a combination of b and c.